Comparative validation of surgical phase recognition, instrument keypoint estimation, and instrument instance segmentation in endoscopy: Results of the PhaKIR 2024 challenge: Results

 Figures~\ref{results:phase_recognition:density_plot:f1} and \ref{results:phase_recognition:density_plot:ba} display the KDE plots for the F1-score and BA, respectively, derived from bootstrap evaluation across individual test videos.
 In the KDE plot for the F1-score (Fig.~\ref{results:phase_recognition:density_plot:f1}), video nine yielded the highest metric values for four out of seven teams, indicating it was the most accurately predicted video overall.
 In contrast, video 14 produced the lowest F1-scores for five out of seven teams, making it the most challenging sequence in the dataset.
 A similar pattern emerges in the KDE plot for BA (Fig.~\ref{results:phase_recognition:density_plot:ba}): video nine achieved the highest scores for five teams, while video 14 registered the lowest values for five teams.

 Table~\ref{results:phase_recognition:results_tab_individual_videos}. presents quantitative results summarizing the mean metric values for each individual video in the test dataset.
 These numerical results align well with the KDE visualizations shown in Figures~\ref{results:phase_recognition:density_plot:f1} and \ref{results:phase_recognition:density_plot:ba}, reinforcing the observed performance trends.
-Among all test sequences, video nine was he most successfully recognized across teams, achieving an average F1-score of 63.13\% and BA of 81.22\%.
+Among all test sequences, video nine was the most successfully recognized across teams, achieving an average F1-score of 63.13\% and BA of 81.22\%.
 In contrast, video 14 proved most challenging, with the lowest average scores (36.47\% F1-score, 68.05\% BA).
+The second-highest performance was observed for video six (56.80\% F1-score, 76.77\% BA), followed by video 12 (45.55\% F1-score, 72.87\% BA), and video eight (44.15\% F1-score, 72.30\% BA).